duyngoc-adn/RECOMMENDATION-SYSTEM-FOR-E-COMMERCE-PLATFORM-INTEGRATING-PRODUCT-TITLE-DESCRIPTION-AND-IMAGE/README.md

 ### The results of the experiment with summarized descriptions and weighting.
 ![After](https://github.com/duyngoc-adn/RECOMMENDATION-SYSTEM-FOR-E-COMMERCE-PLATFORM-INTEGRATING-PRODUCT-TITLE-DESCRIPTION-AND-IMAGE/assets/73750674/c8d9c483-8a38-4266-937d-2911de4348dd)

+We have built a product recommendation system based on encoding vectors of 3 features: title, description, and image.
+The image embedding models include ConvNeXT-small and ResNet50, while the text embedding methods include TF-IDF and mBERT.
+The highest performance of the system reached 52.79% when applying weights to the 3 features and summarizing the description using the ConvNeXT-small method combined with TF-IDF.
+Through experiments, we made several observations: (1) Product recommendation method combining title, description, and image performs better than each independent feature.
+(2) Title has the most significant impact, followed by description, with image having the least influence when recommending products using the combined 3 features method.
+(3) Applying weights to the features leads to better performance than without applying weights.
+(4) Performance when using ConvNeXT-small for image embedding is superior compared to ResNet50.
+(5) The TF-IDF method achieves better performance than using mBERT to encode text without fine-tuning for a similar semantic text problem.
+(6) Recommendation performance when only using unsupervised description is better than using Gemini-Pro for summarization.

 ## Contact
 ### Authors:
 Ngoc Dinh Duy Cao, Tinh Pham Phuc Do, Nguyen Dinh Van, Tin Van Huynh